Brachial Plexus and Shoulder Dystocia Are Serious Birth Injuries

 FAILURE TO DIAGNOSE VERDICT

-For more than 30 years, the award-winning drug injury lawyers at Janet, Janet & Suggs, LLC have been dedicated to uncovering wrongdoing and fighting for the justice injury victims deserve.
+For 40 years, the award-winning drug injury lawyers at Janet, Janet & Suggs, LLC have been dedicated to uncovering wrongdoing and fighting for the justice injury victims deserve.
 We have a proven track record of success, having obtained substantial verdicts and settlements – many in record-breaking amounts – on behalf of our clients.
 We will not stop until you receive the justice you deserve.

 No matter the size of your case, we know the devastating impact a preventable injury can have on you and your family.
 That is why we are committed to fighting for the maximum compensation you need to get back on your feet after an injury.